Embedding asymptotically expansive system: The case of zero-dimensional systems

-One key tool in our construction is the following "marker property" (see \cite{Dow}).
-A similar approach is used in the theorem of symbolic extensions of Boyle and Downarowicz \cite{BD} where the product with an odometer is used to mark the shift space in the same way.
+One key tool in our construction is the following "marker property".
+A similar approach is used to build symbolic extensions in \cite{BD} where the product with an odometer is used to mark the shift space in the same way.